DASDAE/ctemps_tutorial/README.md

 A DASCore tutorial for CTEMPs 2025 workshop

 This repository provides a gentle introduction to DASCore, a Python library for distributed fiber optic sensing.
-The main first three jupyter notebooks are very similar to the [SEG 2024 tutorial](https://github.com/DASDAE/seg_tutorial/) with some updates, and the data exploratory analysis and processing in the 04_application jupyter notebook introduces new workflows.
+The `01_patch` and `02_spool` jupyter notebooks are shorter version of the ones on [SEG 2024 tutorial](https://github.com/DASDAE/seg_tutorial/) with some updates, and the data exploratory analysis and processing in the `03_application` jupyter notebook introduces new processing workflows for analyzing active source signals.

 After completing the tutorial users should be able to:

 1. Use DASCore to index, query, and chunk a directory of DAS files.